FAQ About Billing

 The five-payment plan consists of five payments, each 20% of the total due, less financial aid that you have been awarded, plus a $30 fee per semester due with the first payment.

-It is very important to make payments by the due date.
 If you miss two payments or are late paying the scheduled payments, the payment plan becomes void and the account balance becomes due immediately.
 Late fees of $25 per month will be charged, and there is a possibility that you will need payment method prior approval before registering for future terms.

 The University reserves the right to institute additional penalties where appropriate if payments are not made according to the University payment policy.